-We adopt multiple strategies using our patented proprietary software, some of which can be found below:
+We adopt multiple strategies using proprietary software, some of which can be found below:

 1. Normal Online Arbitrage Sourcing

 The classic way to use the information we gather is to search for products on one of the sites we support and with the click of the a button, we see which items may be profitable, which are not, and what the ROI, sales rank, and net payout are.

 2. Power Sourcing We can run our software on many search pages simultaneously.